BookGen/BookGen/README.md

 Defaults to `Build`.

 + `CHAPTERPREFIX`:
-The prefix for non­‑appendix chapters.
+The prefix for non-appendix chapters.
 Defaults to `Chapters/`.
 Must not contain colons or spaces.